coin-or-tools/BuildTools/README.md

 ## Quick Start: Rerunning autotools for a project that uses BuildTools

-As BuildTools applies additional patches to autotools scripts, the autotools automatisms to regnerate the build scripts after a modification to configure.ac, Makefile.am, etc., should not be used.
+As BuildTools applies additional patches to autotools scripts, the autotools automatisms to regenerate the build scripts after a modification to configure.ac, Makefile.am, etc., should not be used.
 Additionally, we strongly suggest that all developers of a project use the exact same version of the autotools.

 Detailed information on how to run the autotools can be found [in the documentation](https://coin-or-tools.github.io/BuildTools/autotools).
-For the inpatient, we repeat here the recommended steps to rerun the autotools for an already existing BuildTools-based project.
+For the impatient, we repeat here the recommended steps to rerun the autotools for an already existing BuildTools-based project.

 1. Set environment variable `COIN_AUTOTOOLS_DIR` to the prefix under